 A site effects study was performed using H/V spectral ratios from earthquake data and from ambient noise, as well as standard spectral ratio technique using the reference station located on the edge of the basin.
-The ambient noise measurements allow us to map the fundamental frequency peak in a frequency range between 0.2 Hz and 10 Hz in the Grenoble basin (Figure 3).
+The ambient noise measurements allow us to map the fundamental frequency peak in a frequency range between 0.2 Hz and 10 Hz in the Grenoble basin (Figure 4).
 Spectral ratio analyses have showed that ground motion amplification occurs mainly in a frequency range between 0.25 Hz and 2 Hz.
 The resonance frequency around 0.3 Hz is related to the global response of the basin.
-Higher frequencies amplifications are related to the heterogeneity of superficial layers (Guégen et al, 2007)

-H/V peak frequencies and shape obtained by both gravimetry and H/V measurements are in good agreement, outlining the reliability of the 3D model.
-H/V peak frequencies significantly differ from the 1D local resonance frequencies (overestimation up to 50%).
+Higher frequencies amplifications are related to the heterogeneity of superficial layers (Guégen et al, 2007).
+Resonance frequencies significantly differ from the 1D local resonance frequencies (overestimation up to 50%).
 This overestimation is explained by the small aspect ratio of the valley, which causes 2D/3D resonances to occur, which frequencies differ significantly from 1D local resonance frequencies.
-In order to better characterize these resonances, we carried out ambient vibration campaign involving simultaneous noise recordings at ten stations deployed along three profiles across the northest and northwest branches of the valley.
+In order to better characterize these resonances, ambient vibration campaign was carried out involving simultaneous noise recordings at ten stations deployed along three profiles across the northest and northwest branches of the valley.
 Analysis of the noise spectral amplitudes allows characterizing these 2D/3D resonance patterns (Cornou et al., 2006).